manuelerdoes/manusblog_next/README.md

 * MID: move fetching to server side
 * HIGH: Search is inefficient and slow
 * LOW: Usermanager
+* LOW: hide new blog button when not logged in?

 * BUG MID: avatar upload not working on mobile prod
 * BUG LOW: no favicon on prod